-Occasionally we need to measure the bitrate of a particular video stream on the network.
+Occasionally, while preparing for a streaming video design project, we need to measure the bitrate of a particular video stream on the network.
 Since I have found myself explaining somewhat regularly how to do this with Wireshark, I thought it might be worthwhile to post the instructions here.

 In this example, I will show how to measure the data rate of a video streamed from Amazon.com.
 The same technique can be used to measure the rate of any network stream.
 And if you combine this approach with what I outlined in this post, you can measure the bitrate of a stream that is being consumed by an embedded device like an iPad or Blu-ray player.